mohaids/instagram-to-discord-notifier/docs/creating-iam-user.md

 ### Overview

+What is an IAM User:

+Purpose of creating one:

+End goal:

 ## Step-by-Step Instructions:

 1. Assuming you're at the AWS Management Console, click on / search for "IAM".
 Here's what it'd look like if you were to click on it: